It can be confusing trying to find the perfect fit, especially when you're buying rings online.

 Is your finger a whole size?
 Easy peasy!
 Select that size.

 Is your finger a half size?
 Most jewelry brands (like us) sell only whole sizes.
-Adjust the ring sizer to the nearest whole size (i.e. go down a half-size and up a half-size) and choose which one feels more comfortable.
-If you're not sure, it's always safer to choose the bigger size.
+To figure out the best fit for you, adjust the ring sizer to the nearest whole sizes (for example—if you're a size 6.5, adjust the ring sizer to a 6 and try it on, then a 7 and repeat) and choose which one feels more comfortable.
+If you're not sure, it's always safer to choose the bigger size!

 The Finger Circumference Method #2